 - Student Employment

 Self-Help: Student Loans

 Amherst College financial aid packages do not include student loans to meet demonstrated financial need.
-Students may still decide to borrow loans to purchase a computer, replace the student income contribution, or replace work in the financial aid package.
+Students may still decide to borrow to purchase a computer, replace the student income contribution, replace work in the financial aid package, or as a family financing option.
 All student loan programs provide for long-term repayment at moderate interest rates.
 The repayment period may be as long as ten years and a monthly minimum payment is required.
 Repayment of principal is not required while a student is enrolled at Amherst or another recognized post secondary institution.
 Repayment may be deferred for graduate school attendance, for service in the military, Peace Corps, Action programs such as Vista, and other social service agencies.
 Deferments may also be approved for temporary total disability, or unemployment.
 The loan will be canceled in the event of death or total permanent disability.
 Other details are outlined below.

 Federal Direct Stafford Loans